ibm-cloud-security/appid-postman/README.md

 # IBM Cloud App ID Postman Collection

-This repo contains a Postman collectoin and environment configuration for invoking REST API of the IBM Coud App ID service.
+This repo contains a Postman collection and environment configuration for invoking REST API of the IBM Coud App ID service.

 ## Set-up